 Towards a better understanding of cardiovascular disease and personalized medicine

-The Cardiovascular II (CVD II) panel offers simultaneous analysis of 92 protein biomarkers using just 1 µL of biological sample, and all assays are subject to Olink’s strict technical validation and QC control procedures.
+The Cardiovascular III (CVD III) panel offers simultaneous analysis of 92 protein biomarkers using just 1 µL of biological sample, and all assays are subject to Olink’s strict technical validation and QC control procedures.

 This panel contains known human cardiovascular and inflammatory markers as well as some exploratory human proteins with great potential as new CVD markers, which were carefully selected in collaboration with leading experts in the field.
 Each analyte in the panel has been assessed in terms of sample material, specificity, precision, sensitivity, dynamic range, matrix effects and interference.
-The assays on this panel have been selected to focus on low-abundance proteins, and 1 µL of undiluted sample is used to measure the 92 biomarkers, as with previous panels.
+The assays on this panel have been selected to focus on high-abundance proteins, and 1 µL of a 1:100 dilution of sample is used to measure the 92 biomarkers.

 An overview of how the 92 biomarker assays in the panel are classified according to Biological Process, Disease Area, Tissue Expression and Protein Class (based on widely used public-access bioinformatic databases, including Uniprot, Human Protein Atlas,Gene Ontology (GO) and DisGeNET) can be seen in the charts below.
 These charts areinteractive: click on a chart-bar or pie-segment to see the list of biomarkers in that classification.
 Each item in the list links to the detailed biomarker page with validation data.
 Please note that these classifications are intended for general guidance only and while correct at the time of publication, they are not updated in real-time and you are advised to always check the source databases in order to see the latest updates regarding the information for specific proteins.

 Biological ProcessDisease AreaTissue ExpressionProtein Class